setms/book/docs/engineering-process/analysis.md

 The software development team therefore needs to capture their knowledge in artifacts, like requirements documents, design diagrams, source code, and tests.

+## Knowledge management tools for software development

-Typical knowledge workers must have some system at their disposal to create, process, and enhance their own knowledge
+Typical knowledge workers must have some system at their disposal to create, process, and enhance their own knowledge.
-@@WikipediaKM.
 The practice of knowledge management (KM) evolved to support knowledge workers with standard tools and processes.
 KM tools used in software development range from generic, like word processors, to specialized, like Integrated Development Environments (IDEs).

-## Knowledge management tools for software development

-More specialized tools bring higher value by automating parts of the process.
+More specialized tools deliver higher value by automating parts of the process.
 This is especially important since software development has high accidental complexity @@Brooks1986.
 The software development team has to consider many things that have nothing to do with the problem to solve, but by how it's solved.